Cadifam/DBCFinalProject/Documentation.md

     Step 1: Load the trained model.
     Step 2: Preprocess the input data.
-    Step 3: Use the model to predict the class labels.
+    Step 3: Use the model to predict the class label/target.

-### Support and Assistance
+## Support and Assistance

 Email: [dkinkum@st.ug.edu.gh]
 Phone: [+233243752751]